 Are you considering pneumatic or aero mechanical conveyors for your application?
 When working with dry bulk ingredients, moving them from one location to a point of use is an important part of your process that should be carefully considered.
-The material characteristics of your ingredients along with your application parameters and budget should be thoroughly evaluated to maximize benefits in regard to conveying rate, safety, cleanliness, efficiency and return of investment.
+The material characteristics of your ingredients along with your application parameters and budget should be thoroughly evaluated to maximize benefits in regard to conveying rate, safety, cleanliness, efficiency and return on investment.

 When a dilute phase type of pneumatic transfer system is considered, one should always evaluate another option with considerable benefit – aero mechanical conveying.

 An Aero mechanical conveyor transfers product in a dilute phase method.
 They utilize a vacuum created by the slipstream of discs being pulled through a continuous sealed tube using a sprocket driven by an AC motor gearbox.
-Pneumatic conveying utilizes a sealed tube arrangement as well, however the motive air is created by using a blower system.
+Pneumatic conveying utilizes a sealed tube arrangement as well, however, the motive air is created by using a blower system.

 To determine the best conveying option consider the following factors:

 - An aero mechanical conveyor is a balanced system.
 Ambient air is drawn into the conveyor along with the ingredient.
 The ingredient is centrifugally discharged at the outlet of the conveyor.
 The displaced makeup air (or gas) is drawn back into the conveyor creating a balanced system.
-There is no pressurization at the discharge point of the conveyor therefore there are no special venting or filtering requirements.
+There is no pressurization at the discharge point of the conveyor, therefore there are no special venting or filtering requirements.

-- With a pneumatic system consideration must be given to the motive air.
+- With a pneumatic system, consideration must be given to the motive air.
 For a vacuum system, a receiver is utilized that requires venting off of the motive air.
 Compressed air is also required for backwashing the filters and valves required for proper operation.
 For pressure systems, venting with filtration is required for the receiving vessel, with exhaust entering into the surrounding area or vented outside the building.
 One must also determine the potential requirement for dust explosion mitigation for any vessel over 8 cu ft in capacity.

 - Vacuum systems generally draw motive air from the surrounding area.
 Determine if special air conditioning or additional climate control will be required in these areas.
 This could greatly increase the cost of heating or air conditioning and should be factored into your budget.